Flag of Singapore: In popular culture

-Singaporean composer Lim Su Chong composed a song in 1969 entitled Five Stars Arising which took the elements of the national flag as its theme.
-The lyrics of the song speak of a new moon, five stars and a new flag "arising out of the stormy sea".
+Singaporean composer Lim Su Chong composed a song in 1969 entitled "Five Stars Arising" which took the elements of the national flag as its theme.
+The lyrics of the song speak of a new moon, five stars, and a new flag "arising out of the stormy sea".
 The moon is "youthful and bright and bearing hope, and tranquil as can be", each of the stars is "a lamp to guide our way; a lamp for all to see" and the flag is "crimson as the blood of all mankind, yet white and pure and free".
 The song is one of Singapore's patriotic songs and often sung during National Day celebrations.

 There have been several notable cases on the misuse of the flag.
 In January 2003, Singaporean artist Justin Lee Chee Kong was prevented by the Media Development Authority (MDA) from exhibiting a painting entitled Double Happiness— A Fantasy in Red, which consisted of the flag with red Chinese characters for double happiness on it.
 The MDA cited the move on the grounds that "the National Flag is a national symbol and no words or graphics should be superimposed on it".
 Lee reported that the work was simply a display of one's love for their country and an expression of joy at Singapore's success, and in a press statement, he asked that the piece be "treated as an artistic and complimentary interpretation of a national icon".
 When interviewed by The New Paper, he said "I know as a citizen that we are not allowed to do it, but this is art and I am an artist."
-He also complained about double standards as a Chinese artist, Gu Wen Da, had recently exhibited a national flag made of hair at the Esplanade - Theatres on the Bay.
+He also complained about double standards as a Chinese artist, Gu Wenda, had recently exhibited a national flag made of hair at the Esplanade – Theatres on the Bay.
 Lee felt the use of hair to create the nation's flag meant that the flag was in the wrong colours, and was distasteful.